2023-2024 EEAA Board

 Before graduate school, Susan worked in a variety of environmental education settings, including Carolina Raptor Center, Haw River State Park, Warner Nature Center, and Monteverde Butterfly Garden.

 Kim (she/her) grew up in northeastern Iowa where she could usually be found playing outside and in the woods.
 She studied Elementary Education but fell in love with teaching outdoors, not inside the traditional four-walled classroom.
 Kim worked for two years as a Naturalist in southeastern Minnesota at Eagle Bluff Environmental Center, where she perfected her Minnesotan accent and learned about the vast world of environmental education.
 She’s also taught environmental education in the Adirondack State Park of New York and in the mountains of northern Utah.
 Kim first came to Alabama and Camp McDowell in 2017 as a seasonal instructor for the Environmental Center.
 After two seasons as an instructor, Kim joined the team full time in 2018 as the Program Coordinator/Assistant Director at MEC.
-She is currently working towards a Masters in Environmental Education through Hamline University in St. Paul, Minnesota.
-In her free time, you'll find her outside somewhere hiking, rock climbing, slacklining, looking at neat wildflowers/lichen/fungus, or camping.
+She has a Masters in Environmental Education through Hamline University in St. Paul, Minnesota.
+In her free time, you'll find her outside somewhere hiking, rock climbing, looking at neat wildflowers/lichen, or roller skating.

 I was born and raised in Johannesburg, South Africa, which has ignited my love for the natural world.
 I taught creative writing to gifted and talented students in the Birmingham, Alabama Public Schools System.
 I am a published author, including a middle grade eco mystery series, The Adventures of The Sizzling Six.
 I have received numerous scholarships and awards, including The Blanche Dean Award for Outstanding Nature Educator.
 During my tenure as teacher, my students and I developed a nature trail, recently named in my honor as the Alabama Audubon-Datnow Forest Preserve.